A plush, cushioned shoe that wraps your foot in all the right places

 Runners seeking a shoe that will leave you pain free after both casual paced runs and long runs would do well to check out the Glycerin 18.

-Honestly, not much has changed between the Glycerin 16 and 18.
+Honestly, not much has changed between the Glycerin 17 and 18.
 There are new colors and the upper has been slightly modified, but overall these are very similar shoes.
-If you liked version 16, you’ll still like version 17.